 The central portal represents the Last Judgement with Christ, Mary and John, and scenes depicting the Procession of the Chosen and the Damned.

 The portal to the right refers to the legends of Saint Martin and Saint Nicolas.

 The north transept has the same layout as the south transept.

 The portals of the North Transept have the Virgin Mary as their main theme.
-The central portal draws attention to Mary’s Crowning which no canonical texts allude to.
-This theme first appeared in Senlis Cathedral before it was used in Chartres and Laon cathedrals.
+The central portal draws attention to Mary’s Crowning, which no canonical texts allude to.
+This theme first appeared in Senlis Cathedral before inspiring the cathedrals of Chartres and Laon.

-The left portal is dedicated to the Incarnation with scenes showing the Adoration of the Magi and the Announcement of the Nativity to the Shepherds.
+The left portal reveals the Incarnation with scenes showing the Adoration of the Magi and the Announcement of the Nativity to the Shepherds.

 The central portal represents Mary’s Crowning with a statue of Saint Anne and Mary as a child on the trumeau.

 The portal to the right refers to the announcement of a Saviour with scenes of Job and the Judgement of Solomon.

 The view of the chevet is spectacular with its numerous flying buttresses and the layout of minor apses, choir and transept arms.